michaelkirk/glopfile/www-client/README.md

-[./sendfile] is typescript library for sending and receiving files.
+[./sendfile] is TypeScript library for sending and receiving files.
-[./senfile-ui] is a react powered user interface on top of the sendfile library.
+[./sendfile-ui] is a React-powered user interface on top of the sendfile library.

 ## Development

-### Install dependencies
+### Install dependencies and compile the TypeScript library

-    cd sendfile-ui
+    (cd sendfile-ui && yarn install)
-    yarn install
+    (cd sendfile && yarn install && yarn tsc)

 ### Link to local sendfile

 While developing, you probably want to see subsequent changes in sendfile reflected in sendfile-ui.
-So after `yarn install`, replace the static copy of sendfile with a symlink, like this:
+After completing the steps above, you can replace the static copy of sendfile with a symlink like this:

-    rm -fr node_modules/sendfile
+    rm -fr sendfile-ui/node_modules/sendfile
-    ln -s ../../sendfile node_modules/sendfile
+    ln -s -r sendfile sendfile-ui/node_modules

-### start the app server
+### Start the app server

-    yarn start
+    cd sendfile-ui && yarn start